rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

         <div class="component-results">
             <h3>Context</h3>
-            <p>With the 128k token limit, 92.6% of instances have the correct files in context.</p>
+            <p>With the 128k token limit, 92.6% of instances have the correct files in context. </p>

             <h3>Generation</h3>
             <p>By running multiple state machines in parallel and allowing each to iterate multiple times, we achieve 69.8% coverage.
 This means that for about 70% of problems, at least one of our candidate solutions is correct.
-Interestingly, we found that different ways of distributing compute between parallel scaling (more state machines) and serial scaling (more iterations per machine) often lead to similar coverage values.</p>
+Notably, in our experiments, we found that different ways of distributing compute between parallel scaling (more state machines) and serial scaling (more iterations per machine) often lead to similar coverage values.</p>

             <h3>Selection</h3>
             <p>Our selection method, which combines test-based voting with a dedicated selection state machine, recovers approximately half of the gap between random selection and using an oracle.
 This leads to a final score of 57.4%.</p>